viamrobotics/docs/docs/tutorials/projects/tipsy.md

 <img src="../../img/tipsy/app-control-detection-match.png" alt="tipsy-base component panel in the Control tab, with two camera streams on the right showing the same person, the bottom with a red detection box around her saying Person: 0.72." width="550px" class="aligncenter">

 At this point, it is a simple detection camera: it will detect any object in the `label.txt` file.
-When we write the code for the robot, we can differentiate between, say, a person or a chair yet.
+When we write the code for the robot, we can differentiate between, say, a person or a chair.

 <img src="../../img/tipsy/app-control-detection-chair.png" alt="tipsy-base component panel in the Control tab, with two camera streams on the right showing the same char, the bottom with a red detection box around the chair saying 0.50.
 Cam and DetectionCam toggled on." width="550px" class="aligncenter">